bcgov/digital-trust-toolkit/applications/application-bc-mmo.md

 ## 1.6 Purpose

 The purpose of this governance framework is to describe the rules/policies/procedures for verifiable credential exchanges involving [the Major Mines Office (MMO)](https://mines.nrs.gov.bc.ca/authorizations) with the open global community.
-The purpose of the rules is to enable all actors to understand agreed upon standards, terminology and processes that allow the community to interact with MDS in a trusted manner.
+The purpose of the rules is to enable all actors to understand agreed upon standards, terminology and processes that allow the community to interact with MMO in a trusted manner.

 ## 1.7 Scope

-[The Major Mines Office (MMO)](https://mines.nrs.gov.bc.ca/authorizations) is a participant in an open ecosystem and the focus of this framework is to describe the process MDS uses for digital exchanges on Indy networks.
+[The Major Mines Office (MMO)](https://mines.nrs.gov.bc.ca/authorizations) is a participant in an open ecosystem and the focus of this framework is to describe the process MMO uses for digital exchanges on Indy networks.

 ## 1.8 Objectives